Underwater Kelp Forest Videos

-A popular TV show when I was a kid was Mutual of Omaha’s Wild Kingdom.
+Mutual of Omaha’s Wild Kingdom was a popular TV show many years ago.
 Host Marlin Perkins and his naturalist sidekick Jim Fowler brought nature and wildlife into our living rooms.
 Starting in 2013, Wild Kingdom premiered a series of webisodes that featured new host Stephanie Arne, a new format and new stories about the world’s wildest places and creatures.
-In 2017 I had the pleasure of shooting underwater video for their new series titled, The Floating Forests.
-We filmed this new series about kelp forest ecosystems at Catalina and Anacapa Islands.
+In 2017, director of underwater photography Jim Knowlton filmed underwater video at Catalina Island, Anacapa Island and Santa Cruz Island for their new series titled, The Floating Forests.
+These California Channel Islands provide some of the cleanest and most reliable conditions to shoot video underwater and to find healthy kelp forests and sea life.

 In The Kelp Forest Ecosystem, Dr. Jenn Caselle explains what kelp is and how it benefits the ocean and our planet.